awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/iam-role.md

 ## Permissions Policy<a name="iam-role-permissions-policy"></a>

 If you are creating an IAM role to allow Amazon Kinesis Data Analytics to read from an application's streaming source, you must grant permissions for relevant read actions\.
-Depending on your streaming source \(for example, an Kinesis stream or a Kinesis Data Firehose delivery stream\), you can attach the following permissions policy\.
+Depending on your source \(for example, an Kinesis stream, a Kinesis Data Firehose delivery stream, or a reference source in an Amazon S3 bucket\), you can attach the following permissions policy\.

 ### Permissions Policy for Reading an Kinesis Stream<a name="iam-role-permissions-policy-stream"></a>